grussorusso/easybackup/README.md

 ## Usage ##

-Your first run of `easy-backup` is made of two phases:
+Your first run of `easybackup` is made of two phases:

 1. Choose the directories to be included in the backup.
 Prepare a file containing absolute path of chosen directories, one per line.
 E.g.: